RTMP vs. HLS vs. WebRTC: Comparing the Best Protocols for Live Streaming

 Aside from streaming with real-time latency, WebRTC is very secure.
 It is encrypted with SRTP and other gold-standard security measures.
 Like HLS, WebRTC is capable of adaptive bitrate streaming, so you can deliver multiple renditions of your stream with the optimal quality for each viewer.

-WebRTC also is known for its customizability and adaptability.
+WebRTC is also known for its customizability and adaptability.
 It is also capable of streaming to most browsers and types of devices.
 The combination of these features makes WebRTC a great choice.

 Comparing RTMP vs. HLS vs. WebRTC